JonPSmith/EfSchemaCompare/Readme.md

 App.Config/Web.Config, or a actual connection string of the **reference database**.
 The second parameter holds name/connection of the **database to be checked**.

+**NOTE: THE ORDER IS REALLY IMPORTANT**:
+CompareSqlToSql will report **errors** for tables and/or columns that are in the database referred to in the first paramater (called the **reference database**), but not in the database referred to in the second paramater (called the **database to be checked**).
+If your reverse the order or the two parameters, then CompareSqlToSql will report **warnings**, not errors, for the same missing tables/columns.

+This is because it is valid for a database to have additional tables/columns that EF does not access, so the compare shows **extra** tables/columns in the database referred to in the second parameter as warnings, not errors.

+Beloe is a typical call to `CompareSqlToSql`.
+Note that The ctor is the same as used for `CompareEfGeneratedSqlToSql`, so see above for its option parameters.

 ```
 using (var db = new YourDbContext())
 {